-The application will be reviewed by the Associate Director of Graduate Admissions upon receipt of all required materials.
+The application will be reviewed by a Recruitment Coordinator upon receipt of all required materials.
 An applicant who meets the above criteria may be accepted unconditionally into the degree program.
 Applicants failing to meet the minimum admissions requirements will be considered on an individual basis by the Admissions Committee and the Director of the MBA Program, who may recommend one of the following:

 - 1. Grant admission as a regular MBA student; - 2.
-Grant admission as a non-degree student (refer to below paragraph); or - 3.
-Deny admission
+Grant admission as a non-degree student (refer to below paragraph); or

+3. Deny admission